schneider-simon/uva-software-evolution/src/series1/readme.md

 | -  | 0.5-1 assertions per method  |
 | -- | 0-0.5 assertions per method  |

 An alternative approach would be to calculate how many assertions there are per test method.
-We used assertions per because then you get an better idea on how many of all the functionality is tested.
-Normally you would do this by an converge test, but this is not possible in Rascal.
+We used assertions per because then you get a better idea of how much of the functionality is actually tested.
+Normally you would do with a dynamic coverage test, but this is not possible in Rascal.

-# Test
+## Test

 This implementation is tested manually.
-First you have to specify what base class has to be extended to be called by the unit testing framework.
+First, you have to specify what base class has to be extended to be called by the unit testing framework.
 Then you can generate a report with how many assertions there are made and how many methods there are.

 # Bibliography

+Alves, T. L., Correia, J. P., & Visser, J. (2011, November).
+Benchmark-based aggregation of metrics to ratings.
+In Software Measurement, 2011 Joint Conference of the 21st Int'l Workshop on and 6th Int'l Conference on Software Process and Product Measurement (IWSM-MENSURA) (pp. 20-29).
+IEEE.

 Heitlager, Ilja, Tobias Kuipers, and Joost Visser.
 "A practical model for measuring maintainability."
 Quality of Information and Communications Technology, 2007.
 QUATIC 2007.
 6th International Conference on the.
 IEEE, 2007.